-However, among all the files generated during the Exchange Server installation, two stand out as particularly crucial: Priv1.edb and Priv1.stm.
-The Priv1.edb database file contains a wealth of data, including rich email messages, substantial attachments, email headers, and non-SMTP email messages.
-On the other hand, Priv1.stm handles Internet-based graphics, videos, audio, and MIME data.
+Exchange Server stores your organization’s sensitive data within its database that allows feasible communications.
+Despite this, one of the most crucial files that are generated during Exchange Server installation are Priv1.edb and Priv1.stm files.
+The Priv1.edb database file consists of rich email messages, heavy attachments, email headers, and non-SMTP email messages, whereas the Priv1.stm deals with Internet based graphics, videos, audio, and MIME data.

 Some of the Exchange Server errors are listed in the following list: